andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clarifying-swift-access-control-hint-swift-isnt-c-sharp.md

   - Swift

 ---
-As it turns out, Swift isn&#8217;t C# (or Java or VB.Net or&#8230;)!
-My day job keeps me busy writing C#, so I&#8217;ll reference it as my go-to comparison language for this article.
+As it turns out, Swift isn't C# (or Java or VB.Net or&#8230;)!
+My day job keeps me busy writing C#, so I'll reference it as my go-to comparison language for this article.
 The conclusion, however, carries over to other languages that have access control modifiers.

 I just spent the greater part of a week experimenting with Swift extensions.
 I was trying to figure out some seemingly strange behavior that they were exhibiting.